 In those early days, people were making a comment; LGBT people were treated differently to non-LGBT people.
 They couldn’t marry, were often vilified on the streets for showing affection, experienced discrimination in the workplace, and were still getting over generations of direct discrimination when any form of non-hetrosexual activity was illegal.
 So that mindset caused the community to be viewed as different, and that needed to be challenged.

 Flash forward fifty years and things have changed, mostly in the right direction.
-LGBT marriage is now part of many liberal democracies, and sinkholes haven’t opened up to destroy their societies.
-LGBT people can be out at work and, for a lot of the time, be accepted, gain promotions, and treated equally.
-But there’s a darker side to all this; people in Chechnya are being sent to concentration camps for the “crime” of being gay, people are being executed in Uganda and Nairobi for the same reason, and President Trump, in the country that is meant to typify freedom and tolerance, condones the separation of LGBT people into a subset – rather than a part of society at large – and seeks to remove freedoms hard-won, such as equal marriage, equal rights in the workplace, and to just live quietly and privately.
+LGBT marriage is now on the statute books of many liberal democracies, and sinkholes haven’t opened up to destroy society.
+LGBT people can often be out at work and be accepted, gain promotions, and treated equally.
+But there’s a darker side to all this; people in Chechnya are being sent to concentration camps for the “crime” of being gay, people are being executed in Uganda and Nairobi for the same reason, and President Trump, in the country that is meant to typify freedom and tolerance, condones the separation of LGBT people into a subset – rather than a part of society at large – and seeks to remove hard-won freedoms, such as equal marriage, equal rights in the workplace, and to just live quietly and privately.